-While most commercial brands do strive to provide your goldfish with the balanced diet they need to stay healthy, the level of nutrients a particular brand has will vary.
-By simply looking at the ingredients on the back of the can, you can get a feel of how one brand of food compares with the next.
+While most commercial brands do strive to provide a balanced diet your goldfish need to stay healthy, the level of nutrients actually in goldfish food will vary.
+By simply looking at the ingredients on the back of the can, you can get a feel of how one brand compares with the next.
 And later, your goldfish will thank you with vibrant colors and years of entertainment.

 To start with, there are several different types of food you can buy.
 Dry food (including flakes, pellets, sticks, and wafers) are the most used and marketed goldfish food available.

-Simply browse through the fish isle at your local pet store, and you’ll see dozens of commercial goldfish food cans on display, most of which are dry food.
+Simply browse through the fish aisle at your local pet store, and you’ll see dozens of commercial goldfish food cans on display, most of which are dry food.
 Some are specially formulated to sink in the water, while others naturally float at the top of the aquarium.
-Flakes are known to float at the water surface, while pellets often sink to the gravel below (though not always – you can buy pellets that float as well).

-With so many options of dry goldfish food available, which should you buy?
 Goldfish graze at both the top and bottom of the aquarium.
-Though, they do spend most of their time energetically sifting through the substrate for any tasty tidbits they missed during feeding time.
-Unless your goldfish is sick or known to have buoyancy problems, both floating and sinking food will do just fine.
+Though, they do spend most of their time energetically sifting through the substrate for any tasty tidbits they might have missed.
+Unless your goldfish are sick or sensitive to buoyancy problems, both floating and sinking food will do just fine.

 Floating dry food has its advantages though.
 Flakes and floating pellets are easier to manage.
 Since they can be quickly removed after the feeding period, they won’t accidentally get caught under rocks and pollute the water.

 Ultimately the brand of goldfish food you choose is up to you.
-But if goldfish food often get caught under rocks, you might be feeding too much food at once.
 If you have trouble making up your mind, you can always feed your goldfish both floating flakes and sinking pellets (variety is always a good way to go).

-Nutrition can vary depending on what is offered and how the live food is fed.
-Many fish enthusiasts recommend feeding a very nutritious diet to live food before feeding (this process is called gutloading) so that your goldfish can benefit from the extra nutritional value of its meal.
+Depending on what is offered and how the live food is fed, nutrition can change.
+Many fish enthusiasts recommend feeding a very nutritious diet to live food before feeding (a process called gutloading) so your goldfish can benefit from the extra nutrition.
 Best of all, your goldfish will love every bite!

-Live goldfish food is also an awesome source of protein.
+Live goldfish food is an awesome source of protein.
 In fact, it’s often used to get goldfish ready for breeding.
-The extra protein is good for young goldfish who are still growing and fancy varieties with developing head growths, like oranda and lionhead goldfish.
+The extra protein is good for young goldfish that are still growing and fancy varieties with developing head growths (like oranda and lionhead goldfish).

-Live food can have several risks though.
-If you’re not careful, live goldfish food can contain diseases that will infect your goldfish.
-Brine shrimp and earthworms usually don’t carry disease, but other foods can.
-Of course, there are steps you can take to reduce such risks and foods you can buy instead to eliminate risk altogether.
-Most live food is available at the pet store in small amounts, and generally these will be safe for your goldfish to eat.
+Thankfully, you can eliminate risk altogether.
+Most live food is available at the pet store in small amounts (and these are usually 100% safe for goldfish to eat).
 Live foods available include brine shrimp, daphnia, tubifex worms, glass worms, and aquarium snails.
 In fact, aquarium snails are a goldfish delicacy!

 With frozen or freeze-dried food, your goldfish basically receive all of the nutrients of live food without the risk of infection.
 And just like live food, your goldfish will go crazy for a bite!

 While often available in chunks, freeze-dried goldfish food can be broken up for younger goldfish.
-Though full-grown goldfish are just as happy eating them whole.
+Full-grown goldfish are just as happy eating them whole.

-Freeze-dried food can be purchased in many different varieties, the most popular being brine shrimp and blood worms.
 Pet stores also carry tubifex worms, krill, plankton, Mysis shrimp, cyclops, daphnia, and mosquito larvae.
 Krill is especially effective in boosting high carotene levels – necessary for red pigment growth.
 Carotene also promotes beautiful contrasting colors in goldfish.

-If you’re queasy about cultivating your own live food, freeze-dried food is a healthy alternative that your goldfish will love (since they don’t often resemble the organism being fed, you can rest easy knowing your goldfish is still getting a healthy diet.
+If you’re queasy about cultivating your own live food, freeze-dried food is a healthy alternative that your goldfish will love.
+Since this type of food doesn’t often resemble the organism being fed, you can rest easy knowing your goldfish is still getting a healthy diet.

-Goldfish treats fed once a week or a couple of times per month can create excitement during feeding time and is a wonderful way to give your goldfish the well balanced diet needed to live long-lasting lives.
+Goldfish treats fed once a week or a couple times per month can build excitement during feeding time.

 “Planting” lettuce leaves in the gravel will give your goldfish something to munch on if you don’t use live plants often.
 They’ll also enjoy fresh seaweed from the pet store, and you can use a veggy clip to keep any vegetables you feed underneath the water and in plain view for your goldfish.

-It’s essential that your goldfish have a varied diet, so that you can ensure they’re always receiving the proper amount of nutrients their bodies need for quality goldfish care.
+It’s essential that your goldfish have a varied diet.
+By offering variety, you can ensure your goldfish always receive the right amount of nutrients to continue growing strong.
 To keep things exciting, both for you and your goldfish, include all three food types in your goldfish’s diet: dry food, live or freeze-dried food, and your selection of veggies.

-I recommend that you use one or two dry goldfish food brands as a stable diet on a daily basis, then mix in freeze-dried or live food several times per week for variety.
-Once or twice per week, add a veggy treat to keep things interesting.
+Offer one or two dry goldfish food brands as a stable diet daily, then mix in freeze-dried or live food several times per week.
+Once or twice per week, give your goldfish some lettuce, seaweed – even chopped bananas.
 But don’t just stick with one brand of food.

 Mix it up a bit.
 Your goldfish will reward you by staying active, happy, and healthy.